-Quality assurance.
 Quality assurance refers to systematic actions to prevent, detect, and correct data errors or problems that occur during research.
 Quality assurance of RWD is closely related to regulatory compliance and should be implemented throughout the entire data curation process.
-Considerations include but are not limited to whether a related research plan, study protocol, and statistical analysis plan are established; whether corresponding SOPs exist; whether clear processes and qualified personnel for data collection are in place; whether a common definition framework, i.e. data dictionary, is used; whether a common time frame for collecting key variables is followed; whether the technical methods used for data element capture are sufficient, including the integration of data from various sources, the recording of drug use and laboratory data, followup records, and links to insurance data, etc.; whether the patient selection minimizes bias to reflect the true target population; whether data input is timely and the data transmission is safe; whether the relevant regulatory requirements of on-site inspection (eg. review of source data and files) are met.
+Considerations include but are not limited to whether a related research plan, study protocol, and statistical analysis plan are established; whether corresponding SOPs exist; whether clear processes and qualified personnel for data collection are in place; whether a common definition framework, i.e. data dictionary, is used; whether a common time frame for collecting key variables is followed; whether the technical methods used for data element capture are sufficient, including the integration of data from various sources, the recording of drug use and laboratory data, follow-up records, and links to another database, etc.; whether data input is timely and the data transmission is safe; whether the relevant regulatory requirements of on-site inspection (e.g. review of source data and files) are met.